shubhanshu02/ShopLine/README.md

 The Modern e-commerce For Small-Scale Businesses

+### Update (As on 24th December 2020)

+This project was presented on 24th December 2020 at 2:15 pm.
+The presentation can be found at this [link](https://www.canva.com/design/DAEOCZR5Fp0/8ZWqMjpepjejJgCOFVVT0g/view?utm_content=DAEOCZR5Fp0&utm_campaign=designshare&utm_medium=link&utm_source=sharebutton) and the website can be used using this [link](https://shopline-web.herokuapp.com/).
+To report any issues, create an issue on this repository giving details of the problem.

 ### Setup Instructions

 1. Add the `.env` file for the project to the root folder.